sindresorhus/image-type/readme.md

 # image-type

-> Detect the image type of a Buffer/Uint8Array
+> Detect the image type of an ArrayBuffer/Uint8Array

 See the [`file-type`](https://github.com/sindresorhus/file-type) module for more file types and a CLI.